-In the historic settings of the mews courtyard at The Palace of Holyroodhouse enjoy a delicious range of home-made cakes, pastries and sandwiches, all served with your choice of palace loose leaf tea.
+In the historic settings of the mews courtyard at the Palace of Holyroodhouse, enjoy a delicious range of homemade cakes, pastries and sandwiches, all served with your choice of loose leaf tea.

 Gluten-free, dairy-free and vegan afternoon teas are available on request, and a special children’s version is also available.

-Definitely one for a ladies afternoon out.
-A sophisticated and elegant ambience welcomes you for afternoon tea in Waldorf Astoria Edinburgh's Peacock Alley.
+Definitely one for a ladies’ afternoon out.
+A sophisticated and elegant ambiance welcomes you for afternoon tea in Waldorf Astoria Edinburgh’s Peacock Alley.

 In homage to the grand Caledonian Railway, formerly located beneath the hotel, every element of dining here evokes a charm from a bygone era.

 Your choice of fine loose leaf tea or speciality coffee is served with a divine selection of dainty sandwiches, freshly baked scones and delightful pastries.
-The menu options also include a savoury tea – perfect for those with a more savoury than sweet tooth.
+The menu options also include a savoury tea – perfect for those who prefer something less sweet.
 Vegan and gluten-free menus are available, as well as a children’s version.

 Exquisite.
 One word sums up the style and luxury of the afternoon tea served in the Balmoral’s Palm Court.